One Card Program

 - Travel: Authorized travel expenses, subject to UTSA travel guidelines

 - Hospitality: Certain hospitality expenses can be charged to One Cards with special event privileges.

-If a state or UTSA contract is available and applicable to the purchase, cardholders should order through Rowdy Exchange and not the One Card.
+If an item is available on Rowdy Exchange, cardholders must order through Rowdy Exchange and not the One Card.
 UTSA encourages use of Historically Underutilized Businesses (HUB), which are also listed on Rowdy Exchange.
 Departments can contact their designated procurement specialist for assistance.
-Cardholders/departments must:

-- Review the One Card purchase limitations and restrictions to verify that neither the business nor the item is restricted and that it falls within the single transaction and credit limits, including any shipping and handling charges.
+- Review the One Card purchase limitations and restrictions to verify that neither the business nor the item is restricted and that the item falls within the single transaction and credit limits, including any shipping and handling charges

 - Complete all of the vendor’s requirements for tax exempt status prior to placing an order, which may include a Texas Sales Tax and Use Tax Exemption Certificate.
 UTSA is exempt from Texas sales tax.

 - Have all items delivered to a UTSA address, not the employee’s home address.